 Yes.
 Although the authorizations were prioritized to expedite getting vaccines to the public, the standard safety trials and procedures were followed to ensure safety and effectiveness.
 The U.S. Food and Drug Administration (FDA) follows rigorous standards and will only give emergency use authorization (EUA) if the vaccine candidates meet their qualifications.

 The FDA and CDC are also continuing to monitor the authorized vaccines as they’re being administered to the public to ensure continued safety and efficacy.
 In fact, on August 23, 2021 the FDA gave full approval of the Pfizer-BioNTech COVID-19 vaccine for individuals 16 years of age and older.
-The vaccine continues to be under EUA for individuals ages 12-15.
+The vaccine continues to be under EUA for individuals ages 5 to 15.

 Yes.
 The Pfizer-BioNTech vaccine has been authorized for children 5 years and older.
 Studies have shown that it is safe and effective for children.
 Like adults, children may have some mild to moderate, temporary side effects after being vaccinated.

 Although not as many children have gotten seriously ill from COVID-19 compared to adults, they can still get sick and spread the virus.
-With the Delta variant spreading rapidly, more children are getting seriously ill and being hospitalized at higher rates than they were last year.
+With the Delta variant and more variants emerging, more children are getting seriously ill and being hospitalized at higher rates than they were last year.
 That’s why it is important to get them vaccinated if they are eligible, to protect your family and others.